paulshaoyuqiao/google-sheets-serializer/README.md

+To install for usage: `pip install gserializer`
+To import upon installation: `import gserializer`

 ### Google Sheets Serializer
 ###### Author: Paul Shao
 a Python library that converts online google sheets into serializable tabular data that can be directly manipulated as Python lists